-MF Global Holdings, the New York-based brokerage run by former Goldman Sachs Group Inc. (GS) Co-Chairman and New Jersey Governor Jon Corzine until he resigned Nov.
+MF Global Holdings, the New York-based brokerage run by former Goldman Sachs Group Inc. (GS:US) Co-Chairman and New Jersey Governor Jon Corzine until he resigned Nov.
 4, filed the eighth- largest U.S. bankruptcy after a $6.3 billion trade on European bonds led to margin calls.

 KPMG LLP, appointed to wind up the U.K. unit, estimated in June that as much as $3.2 billion would eventually be recovered to return to clients and creditors.

 KPMG has received about 1 billion pounds worth of claims for client assets which it doesn’t recognize as valid.
 Those claimants won’t receive anything, KPMG’s lawyer Martin Pascoe told the court.
 No clients appeared at the court hearing to object to KPMG’s plan.

 Irish Judge Directs Police to Bring Peter Quinn Before Court

 An Irish judge directed police today to bring Peter Quinn, the nephew of Sean Quinn, formerly Ireland’s richest man, before the court in a hearing on a contempt case.

 Quinn, his son Sean and nephew Peter Darragh Quinn continued to place assets outside the reach of nationalized IBRC, formerly Anglo Irish Bank Corp., after the court ordered them to stop last year, Judge Elizabeth Dunne found last month.
 Dunne temporally put aside “punitive” sanctions on June 29 as she made an order for asset disclosure.

 Peter Quinn’s lawyer said his client was unable to attend court because of illness.
 Dunne said that “in the event of a genuine and real illness” that the police should “exercise their discretion.”